colinrieger/sorting/README.md

 # sorting
-sorting class library with a wpf tester
+c# sorting class library with a wpf tester